dsagman/picat/readme.md

-## Helper functions for accumlating results
+## Helper functions for accumulating results

 ....Haskell fold....

 ## Example: Global fact = Global state
-The below code recursively parses parenthensis but has different requirements for part 1 and part 2.
+The below code recursively parses parenthesis but has different requirements for part 1 and part 2.
 To do this it uses a global fact: `part(n)` to change the behavior of `parse1` function.
 The fact is changed from `part(1).` to `part(2).` with the `cl_facts()` command that updates the global fact dictionary.

 Probably unsafe, but quite neat!